-This work would not have been possible without the Bureau of Justice Assistance executives who managed this effort, Kristen Mahoney and Cornelia Sigworth, whom we thank for their continued guidance and heartfelt teamwork.
-These officials exhibit on a daily basis how partnerships with law enforcement can reduce violent crime in America.
+This work would not have been possible without the Office of Justice Programs executives who managed this effort, and we thank Kristen Mahoney and Cornelia Sigworth for their continued guidance and heartfelt teamwork.
+These officials exhibit daily how partnerships with law enforcement can reduce violent crime in America.

 Advising our project is Edward Flynn, a chief known for innovative best practices throughout his long career in law enforcement.
-Ed took up the challenge of our project immediately upon his retirement and joined our team with Lafayette Group principal writer and manager, Leslie Silletti.
-For their support to Major Cities Chiefs and the Bureau of Justice Assistance, we thank them both for all they have done here to capture and convey critical insights from chiefs across the Nation.
+Ed took up the challenge of our project immediately upon his retirement and joined our team with principal writer, Leslie Silletti.
+For their support to Major Cities Chiefs we thank them both for all they have done here to capture and convey critical insights from chiefs across the Nation.

 In June 2019, Major Cities Chiefs kicked off its Fighting Crime in Major Cities series of conferences in New Orleans.
 A primary goal of these conferences is to operationalize the principles embodied in the Violent Crime Reduction Operations Guide.
 We are grateful to Superintendent Shaun Ferguson, Chief Deputy Superintendent Paul Noel, and the New Orleans Police Department for hosting the first such conference and sharing lessons from NOPD's crime-fighting innovations.

-Future conferences will be hosted by member agencies with the goal of sharing promising practices and developing an inter-agency culture of peer-to-peer learning which represents the commitment of the Major Cities Chiefs Association to the highest ideals of the police profession.
+Due to the pandemic, we were able to change program offerings to online webinars.
+The webinars provided an opportunity for member agencies to share promising practices and develop an inter-agency culture of peer-to-peer learning which represents the commitment of the Major Cities Chiefs Association to the highest ideals of the police profession.